Updated March 17, 2023

 - Autofill in Excel with Alphabets

-Autofill in excel is the feature that will help you to input data automatically for few cases.
+Autofill in Excel is the feature that will help you to input data automatically for a few cases.
 Let’s see the examples.

 When we want to enter multiple years continuously in a spreadsheet, we don’t need to input them manually.
-We just need to input the first two years, later you can drag until the required number of years.
+We need to input the first two years; later, you can drag until the required number of years.

 Then drag the selection until the required number of cells.
 The next subsequent years will fill in that dragged cells.

-It is not limited to the sequence of number, but you can use this auto-fill feature dragging of even or odd numbers like below.
-We can observe we have 2 and 4 in the spreadsheet when we drag three cells it is showing value 10.
+It is not limited to the sequence of numbers, but you can use this auto-fill feature dragging of even or odd numbers like below.
+We can observe we have 2 and 4 in the spreadsheet; when we drag three cells, it shows value 10.